July 2, 2021 | News

 I certainly never imagined I would ever call myself the IPPVA President when I joined the association or even when I joined the council.
-When Kevin Kheffache expressed his intent to step down after more than one year on the job, it’s like everyone turned around to look at me – except it was on Zoom 😀
+When Kevin Kheffache expressed his intent to step down after more than one year on the job, it was like everyone turned around to look at me – except it was on Zoom 😀

 When Kevin took on the role of president, we all agreed that it was to remain a largely ceremonial role.
 Our constitution says that the president shall act as a public figure of the IPPVA as appropriate.
 The role would include activities as giving speeches, presenting awards, promoting the IPPVA via goodwill, and offering support and advice to the council and CEO.
 And the truth is that I’m not big on being in the spotlight, so the idea of giving speeches or speaking in public isn’t really something that appeals to me.
 But a part of me wanted to use this opportunity to overcome those fears.
-I channeled Elaine Barker and the girls from the Female Photographers Network (A community to promote female representation in the photography industry.) and said “let’s do this”.
+I channeled the girls from the Female Photographers Network (A community to promote female representation in the photography industry.) and said “let’s do this”.

-What you hope to achieve as President.
+What do you hope to achieve as President?

 Honestly, my goal is just to continue what we’ve been doing so far as a team.